andlzanon/list-aware-explanations/README.md

 After a JSON experiment file is created, it is required to specify the dataset and files used to run the experiment.
 To set them, use the following command line parameters:

 - `dataset`: Data set.
-Either 'ml100k' for the movielens 100k dataset or 'lastfm' for the lastfm dataset
+Either 'ml100k' for the MovieLens dataset or 'lastfm' for the lastfm dataset

 - `split`: Split of the dataset.
 If 0, then use train/test split set to 80/20, if 1 use K-Fold with train, validation and test sets.